- Starting with a Crowded Ambience Sample

 - Final Scene

-Scene Sound Design – Audio Mixing Techniques for Realistic, Immersive Sonic Worlds
+Scene Sound Design Tutorial - Immersive Audio Techniques

-Follow along with our free sound packs as we create a realistic sonic journey by selecting sounds and employing essential audio editing techniques.
+Follow along with our free sound packs as we create a realistic sonic journey by selecting sounds and employing essential audio mixing techniques.

-Getting the right sound behind a video can make or break the realism for any viewer.
+Getting the right sound behind a video can make or break the realism for any viewer, taking them out of the sonic worlds you've created.
 It’s easy to choose the right mixture of sounds, but stringing them all together into a coherent whole requires a few technical skills… as well as a good knowledge of how your scene would sound in the real world.

-In this tutorial, we’re going to construct a sonic journey from many SFX elements from both the Free SFX Cellar - Background Ambiences Pack and from our main SFX Cellar platform itself.
+In this sound design tutorial, we’re going to construct a sonic journey using audio mixing techniques and many SFX elements from both the Free SFX Cellar - Background Ambiences Pack and from our main SFX Cellar platform itself.
 In the scene, the listener is moving from a busy subway station, out into the city and away into a quieter area, as things happen around them all the while.
+We'll be using sound design basics as well as some more advanced sound design, so there's something here for everyone!

 You can download our Background Ambiences Pack to construct your own scene right here…

-We’ll begin our sound scene with this file from the free Background Ambiences Pack.
+We’ll begin our designing our sonic worlds with this file from the free Background Ambiences Pack.
 This is the soundscape of a busy metro station with crowd sounds, announcements and music happening in the background.

 We’ll fade the start of the file in – purely as an intro to the resulting audio file.
 For submission, we might usually let the editor of the final project create a fade of their choosing themselves.